 There are a number of conditions that could present similarly to an acute stress reaction.
-They may also co-exist in someone who suffers from an acute stress reaction:
+They may also co-exist in someone who has an acute stress reaction:

 Other conditions that may need to be considered include:

 - Depression.
-Anxiety and depression frequently co-exist and low mood is a common feature of an acute stress disorder.
+Anxiety and depression frequently co-exist and low mood is a common feature of an acute stress reaction.

 - Schizophrenia.
 Occasionally, psychotic disorders such as schizophrenia may initially present with anxiety.
 Any abnormal thoughts and ideas should be explored.

 - Dementia.
 This can be associated with both anxiety and depression.
-The separate article Screening for Cognitive Impairment gives examples of simple and well-validated tests.
+See separate Screening for Cognitive Impairment article for examples of simple and well-validated tests.

 - Alcohol misuse.
 This can co-exist in any person who has an anxiety or psychological disorder and may also be the cause of anxiety-like symptoms if withdrawal symptoms are experienced.